gaehlerm/SoftwareEngineering/README.md

 // what else to write?

 # 13. Refactoring
-“If you wait until you can make a complete justification for a change, you’ve waited too long." – Eric Evans
+"If you wait until you can make a complete justification for a change, you’ve waited too long." – Eric Evans

 Refactoring is the art of changing existing code without altering its functionality.